Visiting Research Fellowships

 Language Requirement: Fellows are expected to be fluent in English.

 Housing Through Princeton University: Princeton University has arranged for a limited number of off-campus apartments to be available for lease to individuals who are awarded visiting fellowships through Hellenic Studies.
 These modestly furnished, one-bedroom, non-smoking apartments are located within easy walking distance of campus.
 The maximum occupancy for each apartment is two persons, and pets are not permitted.
 A monthly lease allowance, not to exceed $2,400 per month, will be made by Hellenic Studies on behalf of fellows who lease one of these apartments.
-Depending upon individual status, fellows may be subject to taxation for the benefit of this monthly lease allowance.
+Depending upon individual status, fellows will most likely be subject to taxation for the imputed income benefit of this monthly lease allowance.
 The monthly lease allowance is intended to cover rent, in addition to related housing expenses (utilities, local phone, basic cable and DSL).
 Housing expenses exceeding the monthly lease allowance will be the responsibility of the fellow.

-Housing Not Through Princeton University: Fellows who do not lease one of the off-campus apartments arranged by Princeton University Studies are not eligible to receive a monthly lease allowance.
+Housing Not Through Princeton University: Fellows who do not lease one of the off-campus apartments arranged by Princeton University are not eligible to receive a monthly lease allowance.
 These Fellows will be responsible for finding and securing their own housing, at their own expense.
-To the extent the Hellenic Studies becomes aware of possible housing opportunities, Hellenic Studies will share that information with the Fellows.
+To the extent that Hellenic Studies becomes aware of possible housing opportunities, Hellenic Studies will share that information with the Fellows.

 Housing Before/After the Fellowship: Fellows who arrive in Princeton before the start date or who remain in Princeton after the end date of their fellowship are required to secure alternative accommodations at their own expense.